anddea/export-vk-music/README.md

-# export-vk-music
+# Export VK music to Text
-Run this script in browser console
+Run this script in browser console.
+It works in any playlist